Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 5. If in Doubt…

+You will quickly get used to a large screen.
 When you first install a large flat-screen TV, it may seem ridiculously big compared to what you may have been used to.

 However, you will soon get used to the new size and may even start wishing you bought the next size up.
+If in doubt, go for the bigger one!

 Before you go, let’s summarize what you’ve learned about TV viewing distance and size.

-Start by working out the ideal viewing distance based on your screen size, then consider the type of content you’ll be watching and how you’ll use the TV.
+Start by working out the ideal distance based on your screen size, then consider the type of content you’ll be watching and how you’ll use the TV.

 Similarly, when choosing the right TV screen size for your room, it’s a good idea to calculate a broad range of suitable sizes based on your viewing distance.
-But don’t forget to consider factors like the type of images you’ll be watching and the location of the screen in the room.
+But remember to consider factors like the type of images you’ll be watching and the location of the screen in the room.

 About The Author